ibm-cloud-docs/watson-assistant/add-custom-extension.md

 {{site.data.content.classiclink}}

-# Adding a custom extension
+# Adding an extension to your assistant
 {: #add-custom-extension}

 After you have built a custom extension, you must add it to the assistant before it can be accessed by actions.